What Those With Mental Health Concerns Should Know About Group Short-term Disability

 “Benefits will not be paid for losses caused by or resulting from mental or emotional diseases or disorders of any kind.”

 Those with chronic mental health conditions—such as clinical depression, bipolar disorder, or schizophrenia—should consider looking beyond group short-term disability insurance for other income protection.

 People diagnosed with a mental illness can look to the following resources for income assistance.
 No option is guaranteed to provide income, but each of the following resources assists qualifying individuals with mental health-related disabilities under certain circumstances.
 Generally, the Social Security Administration (SSA) is most helpful.

 The Social Security Administration provides a great deal of information regarding its disability claims evaluation criteria.
 Under its guidelines, Section 12—a newer section—deals with mental disorders.

 According to the information provided there, Social Security Disability benefits cover nine categories of mental illness:

-Neurocognitive disorders.
-A clinically significant decline in cognitive functioning characterize these disorders.
+- Neurocognitive disorders.
+A clinically significant decline in cognitive functioning characterizes these disorders.

-Intellectual disorders.
-These disorders cause significantly sub-average general intellectual functioning, significant deficits in current adaptive functioning, and manifestation of the disorder before age 22.
+- Intellectual disorders.
+These disorders cause significantly sub-average general intellectual functioning, significant deficits in current adaptive functioning, and the manifestation of the disorder before age 22.

-Anxiety and obsessive-compulsive disorders.
-Excessive anxiety, worry, apprehension, and fear, or by avoidance of feelings, thoughts, activities, objects, places, or people characterize these disorders.
+- Anxiety and obsessive-compulsive disorders.
+Excessive anxiety, worry, apprehension, fear, or avoidance of feelings, thoughts, activities, objects, places, or people characterize these disorders.

 For each of these nine categories, the Social Security Administration provides explicit information regarding what applicants must show to receive disability benefits.